xanderdeseyn/react-native-responsive-linechart/docusaurus/docs/area.md

 ---

-import { Chart, HorizontalAxis, Area, VerticalAxis, Line, BoxTooltip } from 'react-native-responsive-linechart'
+import { Chart, HorizontalAxis, Area, VerticalAxis, Line, Tooltip } from 'react-native-responsive-linechart'

 This component draws an area.
 Multiple areas can be drawn on one chart.